Jersey City & Freehold Attorneys serving Essex, Hudson, Monmouth County, and Nearby NJ Areas

 Your charges may be more serious if they include home invasion.
 The charges may also be impacted by whether the police say you were in possession of a firearm or explosives at the time of the burglary, and whether you are alleged to have inflicted, or tried to inflict, bodily harm to someone once inside the structure.

-The experienced defense lawyers at Clark & Clark can handle all of these circumstances and others.
+The experienced defense lawyers at Clark, Clark & Noonan, LLC. can handle all of these circumstances and others.
 Whether you are a first-time offender or have a criminal record, we are ready to stand at your side and defend you aggressively.
 Each case is unique, but oftentimes defending a burglary case may involve one or more of the following:

 - Challenging the evidence